 Michigan Legislature Roll Call

-The legislature is out and not scheduled to meet before July 22.
-Rather than votes, this Roll Call Report describes some recent election-related bills of interest.
+EDITOR'S NOTE: The legislature did not meet this week; it is scheduled to meet Aug.
+12. Rather than votes, this Roll Call Report describes some current proposals related to gender.

 SOURCE: MichiganVotes.org, a free, non-partisan website created by the Mackinac Center for Public Policy, providing concise, non-partisan, plain-English descriptions of every bill and vote in the Michigan House and Senate.
 Please visit MichiganVotes.org.